 These are among the conclusions of a wide-ranging New Electronic Media study conducted by Arbitron in conjunction with Video Probe Index.
-The complete study will run nine volumes and include 6,000 tables.
+The complete study will run nine volumes and include 6.000 tables.
 The first installment was released to subscribers last week.

 The survey queried households in 25 top markets and questionnaires were returned by 67%-70% for a total of 9,000 responses.
-This was characterized as an "excellent response rate" by Arbitron.
+This was characterized as an "excellent response rate" by Arbitron:

-Arbitron Television marketing vice president Pete Megroz told a news conference here that pay subscribers "want movies and they want all the movies they can get, and more variety in those movies.
+Arbitron Television marketing vice president Pete Megroz told a news conference here that pay subscribers "want movies and they want all the movies they can get, and more variety in those movies."

 The goals of the study are to determine what effect cable, pay cable, VCRs, videodisk and other new media will have on each other and on network tv in the future.
-The most significant effect, which is taking place already, is that cable tv is becoming more capable than networks to afford quality programing its new ELN C-90 audio cassettes in a Stackette bonus pack that features special savings and a convenient method of tape storage.
-The self-merchandiser is pre-packed
+The most significant effect, which is taking place already, is that cable tv is becoming more capable than networks to afford quality programming.

-As cable and pay tv add subscribers, said Megroz, households receiving only network to will be in the lowest income brackets.
+As cable and pay tv add subscribers, said Megroz, households receiving only network tv will be in the lowest income brackets.
 He points to cable's outbidding of the networks for the Leonard-Duran fight as an example of cable's growing clout.